Geometric Structures Induced by Deformations of the Legendre Transform: Legendre Transform in Information Geometry

 These results suggest an alternative definition for $\varphi$ and $\psi$, conceiving them as a maximum of the following maps:

-This reveal that the orthogonal coordinate pair is always dual in the Legendre sense --- or equivalently, that dual flatness implies that the potential are convex duals.
-This property generalizes the well-known Legendre duality between the natural and expectation parameters of an exponential family~\cite{amari2000information}, showing that the same holds to any coordinate pair as long as they satisfy local flatness.
+This reveals that the orthogonal coordinate pair is always dual in the Legendre sense, or equivalently, that dual flatness implies that the potentials are convex duals.
+This property generalizes the well-known Legendre duality between the natural and expectation parameters of an exponential family~\cite{amari2000information}, showing that the same holds of any coordinate pair as long as they satisfy local flatness.

-\subsection{Divergences as a general tool to establish geometries}
+\subsection{Divergences as a General Tool to Establish Geometries}

-This subsection explains how divergences, such as the one introduced in Eq.~\eqref{eq:Bregman}, can be used as a convenient tool to establish a geometry on a statistical manifold~\cite[Sec.~4]{amari2010information}.
-Importantly, this approach does not lack generality, as any geometry can be expressed from an appropriate divergence~\cite{matumoto1993any,ay2015novel}.
+This subsection explains how divergences, such as the one introduced in Equation~\eqref{eq:Bregman}, can be used as a convenient tool to establish a geometry on a statistical manifold~(\cite{amari2010information}, Section~4).
+Importantly, this approach does not lack generality, as any geometry can be expressed from an appropriate divergence~\cite{eguchi1983second,matumoto1993any,ay2015novel}.

 Divergences are a general class of functions that assess the dissimilarity of their arguments.
-More specifically, a divergence is a smooth, distance-like function $\pazocal{D}[x;x']$ that satisfy $\pazocal{D}[x;x']\ge 0$ and vanish only when $x=x'$.
-Divergences are more general --- hence weaker --- notions than distances, as they don't need to be symmetric in their arguments and may not respect the triangle inequality.
-Of the various types of divergences explored in the literature (see~\cite{Liese2006Divergences} and references within), two are particularly important: \emph{$f$-divergences} (which are monotonic with respect to coarse-grainings of the domain of events $\boldsymbol S$~\cite{Amaridivergences}), and Bregman divergences (studied in previous section).
+More specifically, a divergence is a smooth, distance-like function $\pazocal{D}[x;x']$ that satisfies $\pazocal{D}[x;x']\ge 0$ and vanishes only when $x=x'$.
+Divergences are more general---hence weaker---notions than distances, as they do not need to be symmetric in their arguments and may not respect the triangle inequality.
+Of the various types of divergences explored in the literature~\cite{Liese2006Divergences}, two are particularly important: \textit{$f$-divergences} (which are monotonic with respect to coarse-grainings of the domain of events $\boldsymbol S$~\cite{Amaridivergences}) and Bregman divergences (studied in the previous section).

 Let us show how divergences can be used to establish metrics and connections over manifolds.
 For this, let us use the shorthand notation $\pazocal{D}[\xi;\xi'] := \pazocal{D}(p||q)$ when expressing $\pazocal{D}$ in terms of coordinates $\xi=\xi(p)$ and $\xi'=\xi(q)$.
-Then, the Riemmannian metric of the manifold is recovered from the second-order expansion of the divergence as follows:
+Then, the Riemannian metric of the manifold is recovered from the second-order expansion of the divergence as follows: